RagQ/BO-HBM-ex/README.md

 ## Usage

-The file `OptiExp.py` can be run using `Python 3` It will generate data of Bayesian Optimization's iterations.
-These data will be available on the directory `ExpOptimDuffing` which contains data for samples sets containing 10, 20 and 25 samples.
+The file `OptiExp.py` can be run using `Python 3`.
+It will generate data of Bayesian Optimization's iterations.
+These data will be available on the directory `ExpOptimDuffing` which contains data for sample sets containing 10, 20 and 25 samples.

-The code has been executed with the following version of Python and librairies:
+The code has been executed with the following version of Python and libraries:
 ``````
 - Python 3.10.9
 - numpy 1.26.2